diegoroyo/flowvid/examples/README.md

 * `fv.normalize_video(data, clamp_pct, gamma)`: Normalize flow/epe (so module ranges from 0..1 instead of 0..n) with the video's maximum.
 Can also apply a gamma curve with clamping to compensate if there's a high point.
 * `fv.accumulate(flow)`: Accumulate optical flow from first frame, so instead of it being from images 0->1, 1->2, 2->3, etc. it goes from images 0->1, 0->2, 0->3, etc.
 ---
+* `fv.split_uv(flow, channel, data_type)`: Separate horizontal/vertical flow and retrieve it in an array/flo/rgb format.
 * `fv.flow_to_rgb(flow)`: Convert flow data to RGB using Middlebury's color circle representation.
 * `fv.epe_to_rgb(epe)`: Convert EPE data to RGB, where brighter colors mean that the error is bigger on that point.
 ---